 Long billed Starthroat

-The Long billed Starthroat belongs to the Trochilidae family.
-It is rather large hummingbird of humid evergreen forest and edge in tropical lowlands and it is quite uncommon.
-This species feeds mainly in the canopy, but also over clearings and streams where it hawks for insects with jerky flycatching sallies.
+The Long-billed Starthroat is a large hummingbird found in humid evergreen forests and edges in tropical lowlands, although it is not very common.
+It feeds mainly in the canopy, but can also be seen hawking for insects over clearings and streams with jerky flycatching sallies.

-You can recognize it by looking at the very long, straight bill, dark throat bordered by a broad whitish mustache, turquoise crown, and white patch above the rump.
-Sexes look similar, but immature lacks adult’s red color in throat, which is very difficult to see.
-Their throat usually appears blackish.
-It usually has a white spot behind the eye, not a whitish stripe like Plain-capped Starthroat.
-It is also note greenish, not dusky sides as on Plain-capped Starthroat.
-You can see it on our bird photography trips in the Manu National Park.
+It is recognizable by its very long and straight bill, dark throat bordered by a broad whitish mustache, turquoise crown, and a white patch above the rump.
+The male and female have similar appearances, but immature birds lack the adult’s red throat color and may appear blackish.
+Additionally, the Long-billed Starthroat has a white spot behind the eye, unlike the Plain-capped Starthroat, which has a whitish stripe, and it has greenish, not dusky, sides.
+You can observe this bird on our bird photography trips in the Manu National Park.

 Photo: Alfredo Cornejo